aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-cells-gridweb/_index.md

 {{% /alert %}}

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-AccessingModifyingCellStringValue-AccessingModifyingCellStringValue.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-AccessingModifyingCellStringValue-AccessingModifyingCellStringValue.jsp" >}}
 #### **All Types of Values**
 Aspose.Cells.GridWeb also provides a special method, putValue, for each cell.
 With this method, it is possible to insert or modify any type of value (Boolean, int, double, DateTime and string) in a cell.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-cells-AccessingModifyingCell-AccessingModifyingCell.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-cells-AccessingModifyingCell-AccessingModifyingCell.jsp" >}}